 Then it's on to the fingers.
 The shape of a finger is simply a cylinder.
 The main fingers are made up of three small cylinders, while the thumb will only have two.
 Depending on the angle, the cylinders of the fingers may overlap, covering some of them from view.
 The cylinders may also taper or become larger depending if any foreshortening is involved.

 Remember, by changing the angle of the hand, the shapes may change a little- but they're still there.
 You need only to train your eye to find the shapes that make up the structure of the hand.
 Fortunately, these shapes are easy to draw.

-After you've drawn the shapes of the hand, draw the contour lines.
+After you've drawn the shapes, draw the contour lines.
 Use the shapes as a guide.
 (Make sure your proportions are correct.)
 Once the shapes are there on the surface, drawing the outlines is a lot easier.
 This allows you to concentrate on the lines that you add to the drawing.
 Be sure to draw the lines with consideration to line quality.
 Add variety to your line and push the illusion of form through the marks that you make.

-Next, add value by creating the illusion of a light source on the hands that you've drawn.
-Make sure to include a full range a value when you draw those hands.
-The value will help define the form of the hands.
+Make sure to include a full range a value when you draw hands.
+Remember, it is the value that tells the viewer about the form of the hand.

-Nothing drives me crazier than to see a student draw a figure drawing and hide the hands!
+Nothing drives me crazier than to see a student draw a figure and hide the hands!
 There's no need for that!
-Check out the video below and the drawings of the hands below for help.
 It's not hard to draw hands!
-For more video instruction on drawing hands check this out-> Drawing Hands